bigmoves/quickslice/docs/README.md

 - You want to skip the AppView boilerplate
 - You want to prototype Lexicon data structures quickly
 - You want OAuth handled for you
-- You want to ship your AppView now
+- You want to ship your AppView already

 ## Next Steps